 Training Muay Thai in Thailand made me realize how easy it is for equipment to start breaking down if you don’t care for it.
 The durability of your bag is going to depend on the materials used to make the bag.
 Cheap heavy bags are going to start ripping if you load them up with too much weight.

-The better training bags have better stitching in the seems to ensure they are less likely to tear.
+The better training bags have better stitching in the seams to ensure they are less likely to tear.
 Any bag will tear after enough weight, but the cheap bags tear after a few weeks of use.

-Usually it will start to tear on the side of the bag or you will notice that the straps start to come loose.
+Usually, it will start to tear on the side of the bag, or you will notice that the straps start to come loose.
 This is a sign that you probably should have spent a little bit more money on your Muay Thai training bag.